Fast facts about the sand movement from Semaphore to Adelaide’s southern beaches.

 - How can a member of the community find out more?
 The State Government meets regularly with community representatives and council to help guide the Semaphore works.
 Local residents will be kept informed.
 To find out more visit the Adelaide beach works website.

-Sand movement works are resuming in March until early April 2020.
+Sand movement works are resuming in early October 2020

-The State Government is delivering the Securing the Future of our Coastline program, a long-term solution to restore and maintain the sand at West Beach and Henley Beach South.
-As part of the program, a sand recycling pipeline will be built from Semaphore to West Beach, and about 500,000 cubic metres of external sand will be imported from outside of the Adelaide beach system to make up for sand losses over the years.
+The State Government is delivering the Securing the Future of our Coastline program to restore and maintain the beaches at West Beach and Henley Beach South.
+As part of the program, a sand recycling pipeline will be built from Semaphore to West Beach, and about 500,000 cubic metres of external sand will be delivered from outside of the Adelaide beach system to make up for sand losses over the years.